Light2Dark/quality-of-life/README.md

-# Malaysia Air Quality & Temperature Data Pipeline
+# Malaysia Air Quality Data Pipeline

 Temperature data and air quality data is provided on government & 3rd party sites in Malaysia.
 Unfortunately, finding the latest and constantly updating datasets on this topic is difficult.